OpenWildSheep/WildPyRigMotion/README.md

 cmake --build build --config Release
 ```

-⚠️ If you plan to use RigLogic in blender, ensure to use the same python version than your blender.
+⚠️ If you plan to use RigLogic in Blender, ensure to use the same python version than your Blender.

 ## 📚 Usage